VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Current Industry Skills

-Current industry skills are the knowledge, skills and experience required by VET trainers and assessors and those who provide training and assessment under supervision in accordance with national Standards for RTOs to ensure that their training and assessment is based on current industry practices and meets the needs of industry.
+The knowledge, skills and experience required by VET trainers and assessors and those who provide training and assessment under supervision in accordance with national Standards for RTOs to ensure that their training and assessment is based on current industry practices and meets the needs of industry.

 Current industry skills may be informed by consultation with industry and may include, but are not limited to: